 Everybody has heard the expression, ‘all the gear, no idea.’
 Although I am far from being a fan of this expression, it does raise a valid point.
-On one hand it shows the mountaineer has taken the time to invest in new equipment, which shows commitment and drive.
+On one hand it shows the mountaineer has taken the time to invest in new equipment and think about mountain safety, which shows commitment and drive.
 Yet on the other hand, it shows us the importance of becoming accustomed to any new material that you add to your arsenal before setting off up the mountain.

 Strapping on new mountain boots and a shiny set of crampons might seem like a bread and butter task, but in sub zero temperatures, low visibility and deep snow, being able to carry out a task quickly and efficiently can make all the difference.

 4. Know your limits

 Mountains are considered to be the vertical marathons of life.
 People train and train to get their bodies able to run longer distances and the same rule should be applied for the mountains.
 If your previous experiences consist of trekking across the sun-kissed hills of Spain, your body will be under much greater stress on higher mountains with the added difficulty of snow and ice.
 Being ‘chucked in at the deep end’ may well be a philosophy for teaching children to swim, but it’s certainly not a philosophy for snow capped mountains.

 5. Know the risks

 Photo: Richard Allaway